-1. Was the application submitted on time?

-- 2. Was the application submitted via E-Grants? - 3.
+- 1. Was the application submitted on time? - 2.
+Was the application submitted via E-Grants? - 3.
 Was the application complete including the required exhibits? (the required Risk Assessment and Capability Evaluation must be attached in E-Grants by the submission due date) - 4.
 Did the application meet the eligibility requirements? - a.
 From a targeted county/NYC. - b.
 From a unit of local government. - c.
 Was coordinated with two or more agencies. - d.
-Selected a government owned critical infrastructure site or a special event site.
+Selected a government owned critical infrastructure site or a mass gathering/special event site (Multiple submissions regardless of the project funding type, will result in both applications being disqualified without further review).